 Organization and Basis of Presentation: The University of Michigan (the "University") is a state-supported institution with an enrollment of over 63,000 students on its three campuses.
 The financial statements include the individual schools, colleges and departments, the University of Michigan Hospitals, Michigan Health Corporation (a wholly-owned corporation created for joint venture and managed care initiatives), UM Health (a wholly-owned corporation created to hold and develop the University's statewide network of hospitals, hospital joint ventures and other hospital affiliations) and Veritas Insurance Corporation (a wholly-owned captive insurance company).
 While the University is a political subdivision of the state of Michigan, it is not a component unit of the State in accordance with Governmental Accounting Standards Board ("GASB") Statement No. 14, The Financial Reporting Entity.
-The University is classified as a state instrumentality under Internal Revenue Code Section 115 and a charitable organization under Internal Revenue Code Section 501(c)(3), and is therefore exempt from federal income taxes.
-Certain activities of the University may be subject to taxation as unrelated business income under Internal Revenue Code Sections 511 to 514.
+The University is classified as a state instrumentality under Internal Revenue Code Section 501(c)(3), and is therefore exempt from federal income taxes.
+Certain activities of the University may be subject to taxation as unrelated business income under Internal Revenue Code Section 511 to 514.